opencadc-metadata-curation/collection2caom2/README.md

 - explain why each gothca is the way it is
 - add the create/update - must read to update from /ams/caom2repo/sc2repo
 - repos are all on master, so anyone at any time can pull a repo and build the correct container
-- use feature flags to limit the side-effects of commits
+- use feature flags to limit the side-effects of work-in-progress commits

 # Credits and Connections
 - contributors